Frequently Asked Questions

 A special needs dog can mean a few different things.
 It may mean that the pet is disabled in some way which changes the way we handle them or it could mean that the pet is geriatric and becoming extremely difficult to groom.
 In the case of geriatric dogs especially, we have a liability release we will need you to sign.
 Special needs dogs are typically more fragile and require added staff and additional care and concern.

 Do I need an appointment for a nail trim?

 We do request that you make an appointment for nail trims simply so that we can plan around it for the rest of our scheduling.
 When you come in for a nail trim, be advised you may have to wait a few minutes for a groomer to be available.
-If it will be longer than a few minutes before we can take them back, we will inform you and you are welcome to wait in the lobby or go for a walk in the park behind the building.
+If it will be longer than a few minutes before we can take them back, we will inform you and you are welcome to wait in the lobby or visit the dog-friendly Mary Kyer Park directly behind the building.
 Nail trims only take 5-10 minutes and you can wait for them in the lobby until finished.